 The lack of drawstrings on the waist and the hood is unfortunate.
 Our testers found themselves reaching for those missing drawstrings over and over as it got colder and colder.
 The waist felt drafty in windy conditions, and the hood didn't lock in the much-needed warmth around the face.

 We appreciated the recycled nylon face fabric on the Co-op 650 Hoodie.
-We were amazed by how soft it was even compared to much more expensive jackets with thinner nylon materials, but we wouldn't call this fabric, or construction, downproof.
-Tiny down feathers were commonly found floating through the air when we wore this jacket.
+We were amazed by how soft it was even compared to much more expensive jackets with thinner nylon materials, but we wouldn't call this fabric, or construction, down-proof.
+Tiny down feathers were commonly found floating through the air or annoyingly poking us in the back where we couldn't reach or find them while using this jacket.
 Even though we had more feather loss in this jacket than any other in our test, the rate of loss wasn't alarming, and the performance of the jacket won't be affected, even after a few years of use.
 We just find that it reflects the overall quality of the jacket.

 We did have a fair amount of feather loss with the Down 650 Hoodie.

 This might be the least expensive thing you can buy with the word "down" in the name.
 Even though it's not the warmest jacket, nor does it have the best fit or feature set, for the price, it performs much better than expected.
 We loved the fact that we could use this jacket for tasks that put it at risk for tears or getting dirty because the price was so low.
 Nothing worse than shying away from a task because you don't want to tear your $400 coat!

 With so many incredible models in the down jacket category, we didn't expect to be too impressed with this budget model.
 But after wearing it, we learned to appreciate it.
 While the REI Co-op 650 Down Hoodie